-If you’re new to this fantastic sport or are considering trying, here are 15 interesting facts about SCUBA diving:
+If you’re new to this fantastic sport or are considering trying, here are 29 fun facts about SCUBA diving:

 Nitrogen narcosis, also known as ‘narks’ is a symptom that occurs to divers at depths of over 30 meters.
 The increased pressure alters the state of the oxygen and nitrogen and breathing these gasses can make a person feel uncomfortably drunk and at worst, fall in to a coma and die.